Sweet and spicy, salty and succulent Korean-style chicken skewers in a ginger-garlic glaze. Paleo.

 If you love Chicken Satay, you'll probably love this chicken-on-a-stick with an Asian flair.
 It cooks quickly on an indoor or outdoor grill.
 It's sweet, salty, spicy and succulent.

-Do I need special ingredients to make these Korean Chicken Skewers?
+Do I need special ingredients?

 No. The marinade is flavoured with onion, ginger, garlic, soy sauce and sweetener.
 While I have included substitutions to make this recipe suitable for those on a paleo diet, if that doesn't apply to you, you can use tamari soy sauce instead of coconut aminos and brown sugar instead of coconut palm sugar.